cyrildewit/eloquent-viewable/README.md

 ## Under the hood

-### List of properties/methods that the trait adds
+### List of properties/methods that the trait adds to your model

 * `protected $sessionHistoryInstance;`
 * `public function views();`